Potential for the discovery of the protophobic boson at the STCF: Analyses and Results

 In the left panel of \cref{fig:fin}, we plot the number of true events corresponding to the mass and the coupling of the \(X\)-boson, as obtained from \cref{eq:lumi} and \cref{eq:acc}.
-In the right panel of~\cref{fig:fin}, we plot the number of background events that can be tolerated to produce \(5\sigma\) discovery significance, as dictated by \cref{eq:disc}.
-From \cref{fig:fin}, it is clear that for extended regions of the parameter space around \SI{17}{MeV}, the \(X\)-boson search can tolerate up to \(10^4\) background events for \(5\sigma\) discovery.
-Note the different scaling of the colourmaps in the two figures.
-The left panel uses a linear scaling while the right panel uses a logarithmic scaling.
+In the right panel of~\cref{fig:fin}, we plot the number of background events that can be tolerated to produce \reftwo{\(5~\sigma\)} discovery significance, as dictated by \cref{eq:disc}.
+From \cref{fig:fin}, it is clear that for extended regions of the parameter space around \SI{17}{MeV}, the \(X\)-boson search can tolerate up to \(10^4\) background events for \reftwo{\(5~\sigma\)} discovery. \reftwo{Note that, we have simulated over a matrix of 60 logarithmically distributed bins between \(10^{3}\) and \(10^{-7}\) for \(g^\prime\) and 10 linearly distributed bins for \(m_X\) between 10 and 20 MeV.
+For the final results we did a 2-dimensional interpolation for the parameter space.}